-the beer was fine, the work was sweaty, and the women, very, very pretty.
+the beer was fine, the work was sweaty, and the women, oh so pretty.

 [on second thought, this chapter of the novel in progress, A Republic of Books, has been rewritten]

 On second thought, most of you, however few it might be, should not be reading this.
 It has politics in it and, I’m guessing, if you have matriculated in the public school indoctrination system, not of the sort you’d like.
 You’ve better things to do than argue politics with a stranger.
 Worse still, I think, if you actually know me.
 Likely, the only politics you’re interested in are your own.
 And in any case, you’ll be told by the authorities that this is only a yarn.
 A novel, of sorts.
 An odd sort, granted, but not to be taken seriously.
 A mere opuscule from a minor life.
 A narrative of unlikely events, perhaps unfortunate.
 A clothesline of fabrications strung out to dry.
 A bildungsroman of miseducation.
 A catachresis of wrongheaded parrhesia.
 A faction, or, more likely, just a fiction of bad ideas.
 But, I say in return, it is at least as accurate what you’ll read in the morning papers, or you’ll hear on the nightly news, and far more true.